AadithiyaD/simpleEulerSolver/README.md

 # README

+Euler solver written from cfd.university First CFD solver ebook.
+I've also made some extra extensions to the code

+The point of this repo is to be my first real attempt at developing a solver, and to improve my understanding of the numerics involved

-Run the exe from the project root.
-The write out directive assumes this
+Run the exe from the project root; The write out directive assumes this.

-things I could try implementing:

-- Method of Manufactured solutions to verify code
-- New flux limiters
-- New reconstructions schemes
-- Turbulence model(?)
-- post processing python script
-- Different riemann solvers?